ziglabs/zest/README.md

-i have seen other peoples http servers and saw how they have this chuck of memory they allocate to read in the http request line by line i thought i could have use a big chuck of memory that is given to me when the program starts up (via comptime?) i dont know if anything im saying makes sense ha random internet person — Today at 7:48 PM this is more an artifact of the fact that you have to give a buffer to the system to read into, and that http headers have a reasonable maximum size, where most webservers will just refuse any requests with more than say, 16 KB of headers.
-The payload may not be subject to those same bounds jonericcook
+i have seen other peoples http servers and saw how they have this chuck of memory they allocate to read in the http request line by line i thought i could have use a big chuck of memory that is given to me when the program starts up (via comptime?) i dont know if anything im saying makes sense ha

+random internet person — Today at 7:48 PM this is more an artifact of the fact that you have to give a buffer to the system to read into, and that http headers have a reasonable maximum size, where most webservers will just refuse any requests with more than say, 16 KB of headers.
+The payload may not be subject to those same bounds

+jonericcook
 OP
  — Today at 7:53 PM
 the final goal for my project is to let the user of it set the bounds for the whole request or for individual parts like the start line, headers and body i also wonder if you choose to set the limit of a request to be the max stack size the server can ask for from the OS

+does fixed buffer allocator help either do that or i also noticed stringify takes a writer so i imagine you could pass an arraylist writer no actually array list would not error if it wrote more than you  had allocated use a fixed buffer allocator var buffer: [1024]u8 = undefined;
+var fba = std.heap.FixedBufferAllocator.init(&buffer);
+// or
+const buffer = try allocator.alloc(u8, 1024);
+defer allocator.free(buffer);
+var fba = std.heap.FixedBufferAllocator.init(buffer);

+const res = try std.json.stringifyAlloc(fba.allocator(), .{ .there = @as(u8, 10) }, .{});